Royal Family (film): Reception

 Royal Family has been accused of revealing too much about the royals.
-David Attenborough – at the time, controller of BBC 2 – warned Cawston that his film was in danger of "killing the monarchy".
+David Attenborough—controller of BBC2 at the time—warned Cawston that his film was in danger of "killing the monarchy".
 According to a letter Attenborough wrote at the time: "The whole institution depends on mystique and the tribal chief in his hut… If any member of the tribe ever sees inside the hut, then the whole system of the tribal chiefdom is damaged and the tribe eventually disintegrates".
 The film critic Milton Shulman wrote "every institution that has so far attempted to use TV to popularise or aggrandise itself has been trivialised by it".

 A review in The Times concluded that Cawston's film had given the nation "an intimate understanding of what members of the Royal Family are like as individual people without jeopardising their dignity or losing the sense of distance".
 The journalist Peregrine Worsthorne remarked: "Initially the public will love seeing the Royal Family as not essentially different from anyone else … but in the not-so-long run familiarity will breed, if not contempt, familiarity".

 In later years, some blamed the film for a growing lack of deference towards the monarchy.
 However, William Heseltine had no regrets, calling it "a fantastic success".

-In the 2016 Netflix series The Crown, the episode "Bubbikins" features the filming of the documentary, showing the conception, execution, and reactions.
+In the 2016 Netflix series The Crown, the episode "Bubbikins" features the filming of the documentary, showing the planning, execution, and reactions.

-In 2021, The Telegraph took the opportunity to review the film after it was leaked on the internet: "the Windsors are totally unguarded, natural, non-media trained, it's like watching the original reality TV show … the family don't know how they are expected to behave on camera, so they just behave like themselves".
+The Telegraph took the opportunity to review the film after it was leaked on the internet: "the Windsors are totally unguarded, natural, non-media trained, it's like watching the original reality TV show … the family don't know how they are expected to behave on camera, so they just behave like themselves".